wso2/docs-ob-toolkit-uk/en/docs/install-and-setup/upgrading-the-solution/upgrading-wso2-identity-server.md

     |`wso2is-extensions-1.2.10/dropins/wso2is.notification.event.handlers-1.2.10.jar`|`<IS_HOME>/repository/components/dropins`|
     |`wso2is-extensions-1.2.10/webapps/keymanager-operations.war`|`<IS_HOME>/repository/deployment/server/webapps`|

-11. Replace the existing `deployment.toml` file in the Identity Server as follows:
+10. Replace the existing `deployment.toml` file in the Identity Server as follows:
     - Go to the `<IS_HOME>/<OB_IS_TOOLKIT_HOME>/repository/resources` directory.
     - Rename `wso2is-5.11.0-deployment-uk.toml` to `deployment.toml`.
     - Copy the `deployment.toml` file to the `<IS_HOME>/repository/conf` directory to replace the existing file.

-12. Open the `<IS_HOME>/repository/conf/deployment.toml` file, and configure the hostnames and databases related properties accordingly.
+11. Open the `<IS_HOME>/repository/conf/deployment.toml` file, and configure the hostnames and databases related properties accordingly.
+    - When configuring database related properties, point to your existing Open Banking 2.0 databases.

 ## Migrate to WSO2 Identity Sever 5.11.0

 1. Follow [Step B - Migrate IS from 5.10.0 to 5.11.0](https://apim.docs.wso2.com/en/latest/install-and-setup/upgrading-wso2-is-as-key-manager/upgrading-from-is-5100-to-is-5110/#step-b-migrate-is-from-5100-to-5110)